codybrom/blankie/CONTRIBUTING.md

    # Make the tool executable
    chmod +x blanki18n.swift

-   # For CSV
+   # Using interactive mode (will prompt for language code)
-   ./blanki18n.swift path/to/your-translation.csv
+   ./blanki18n.swift path/to/your-translation.[csv|json]

-   # For JSON
+   # Or specify language code directly
-   # ./blanki18n.swift path/to/your-translation.json
+   ./blanki18n.swift path/to/your-translation.[csv|json] es
    ```

    The tool will update `Localizable.xcstrings` directly with your translations for you to build and then test locally.
 You can then create a pull request with your changes on a fork.